RIDICS/Loading-Visualization/README.md

 ### Visibility of elements

 All types of elements have their `hide` and `show` functions.
-However, to use them it is necessary to assign them to a variable as described in the *initialization* section.
+However, to use them it is necessary to assign creation of the element to a variable as described in the *initialization* section.
 All elements are visible by default.

 ```javascript